-The Company's financial assets at amortised cost includes amount receivable from related parties, and cash and cash equivalents which are subsequently measured as described on next page.
+The Company's financial assets at amortised cost includes amount receivable from related parties, and cash and cash equivalents which are subsequently measured as described below.

 Amount due from related parties

 Amount due from related parties are the contractual amounts for the settlement of other obligations due to the Company.